matiasto/ot-harjoitustyo/documentation/architecture.md

     }
 ```

 Contains a forecast day's data.
-The Weather entity initializes the forecast object for each day and stores them in a list.
+The [Weather](../src/entities/weather.py) entity initializes the [Forecast](../src/entities/forecast.py) object for each day and stores them in a list.

 [Back to Top](#architecture-description)